Possible consequences

 • increased risk of road traffic accidents.

-What are the possible consequences of storms in an orange vigilance situation?
+What are the possible consequences of storms in an orange awareness level?

-In the event of a storm, the orange warning level (severe storm warning) is announced when
+In the event of a storm, the orange awareness level is announced when

 • there are violent winds between 90 and 110 km/h